Genivia/ugrep/README.md

 the utility's standard output is read and searched.
 When a `%` is specified as an option to the utility, the utility may open and read the file using the expanded pathname.
 When a utility is not found an error message is displayed.
-When a utility fails to run, e.g. when the specified options are invalid, the file searched is silently skipped.
+When a utility fails to produce output, e.g. when the specified options for the utility are invalid, the search is silently skipped.

-Filter utilities are typically `cat` (pass through), `tr` (translate), `iconv` (convert), and more advanced document processing utilities such as `pdftotext` and `soffice`.
+Filter utilities are typically `cat` (pass through), `tr` (translate), `iconv` (convert), and more advanced document conversion utilities such as `pdftotext`, `pandoc`, and `soffice`.
 Filter utilities also include decompressors such as `gunzip`, `unxz`, `unlzma` that can decompress files to standard output.
-However, option `-z` is typically faster to search compressed files.
+However, option `-z` is faster to search compressed files.

-To recursively search files including PDF files in the working directory without recursing into subdirectories, for `drink me`:
+To recursively search files including PDF files in the working directory without recursing into subdirectories, for `drink me` using the `pdftotext` filter to convert PDF to text:

     ugrep --color -r --filter='pdf:pdftotext % -' --max-depth=1 'drink me'

-To recursively search text files for `eat me` while converting non-printable characters in .txt and .md files:
+To recursively search text files for `eat me` while converting non-printable characters in .txt and .md files using the `cat -v` filter:

     ugrep --color -r -ttext --filter='txt,md:cat -v' 'eat me'